Lee Thompson (saxophonist): The Lee Thompson Ska Orchestra

-In 2011, Thompson began performing with The Lee Thompson Ska Orchestra who released the album The Benevolence of Sister Mary Ignatius in 2013.
+In 2011, Thompson began performing with The Lee Thompson Ska Orchestra, with a lineup that included Madness bandmate Mark Bedford.
+They released their debut album, The Benevolence of Sister Mary Ignatius, in 2013.
 They released the single "Fu Man Chu" featuring Bitty McLean from this album and, in February 2014, released the follow-up single "Bangarang" featuring Dawn Penn and Sharon Shannon.